What Does No-Exam Senior Life Insurance Cost in 2026?

 The gap between these tiers can be large, so it is worth pricing your exact age and coverage across all three in the senior life insurance calculator rather than assuming no-exam is your only choice.

-- You have a health condition that would raise an underwritten rate anyway, so the no-exam premium may be competitive.
+- You have a health condition that would raise an underwritten rate anyway, so the no-exam premium may be competitive with what you would pay after the exam.

-- You want coverage quickly, since no-exam policies often approve in days instead of weeks.
+- You want coverage quickly.
+No-exam policies often approve in days rather than weeks.

-- You find an exam difficult for mobility or scheduling reasons.
+- A physical exam is difficult to schedule or manage for mobility reasons.

 Who should think twice